Make the first glance useful

 Create recurring behavior, support search traffic, and make the timing language feel simple enough to trust.

-Translate broad timing into chart-specific support signals, caution signals, active cycle context, and better action windows.
+Translate broad timing into more personal support signals, caution signals, cycle context, and clearer reflection windows once that layer is ready.

 Best next step